Intrinsic Properties of Large CP Violation in the Complex Two-Higgs-Doublet Model

 \subsection{Prospect of the eEDM in the large CP violation parameter space}

-The future prospects for eEDM measurements are exceptionally promising, with next-generation experiments poised to improve sensitivity by one to two orders of magnitude.
-Leading this frontier, the ACME~III collaboration targets the $10^{-31}\,e\cdot\mathrm{cm}$ regime using a cryogenic beam of Thorium Monoxide (ThO)~\cite{ACME:2018yjb}.
-Concurrently, the third-generation JILA experiment aims for similar precision (a few times $10^{-31}\,e\cdot\mathrm{cm}$) using trapped Hafnium Fluoride ions (HfF$^+$)~\cite{Roussy:2022cmp}.
-Complementing these efforts, the NL-eEDM experiment utilizes Barium Fluoride (BaF) to provide a systematic cross-check while projecting a sensitivity between $10^{-31}$ and $10^{-32}\,e\cdot\mathrm{cm}$~\cite{NL-eEDM:2018lno}.
-Achieving these sensitivities will establish eEDM measurements as a powerful probe of CP violation, with a reach extending far beyond the direct capabilities of the LHC~\cite{Chupp:2014gka,Chupp:2017rkp,EuropwanEDMprojects:2025okn,Pospelov:2025vzj}.
+The search for the eEDM has reached an unprecedented level of sensitivity, providing a powerful indirect probe of new physics.
+Currently, the most stringent upper limit on the eEDM is set by the JILA experiment using trapped $\mathrm{HfF}^+$ ions, $|d_e| < 4.1 \times 10^{-30}\,e\cdot\mathrm{cm}$ at 90\% confidence level~\cite{Roussy:2022cmp}.
+This bound is notably more restrictive than the previous benchmark set by the ACME~II collaboration ($|d_e| < 1.1 \times 10^{-29}\,e\cdot\mathrm{cm}$~\cite{ACME:2018yjb}), placing severe pressure on the parameter space of CP-violating extensions of the Standard Model like the C2HDM.

-Given these experimental prospects, two crucial questions arise: what are the predicted $|d_e|$ values across the viable C2HDM parameter space, particularly within the subsets exhibiting large CP violation, and how does $|d_e|$ correlate with future Higgs precision measurements?
-In \autoref{fig-type12-de-dHalign}, we address these issues by presenting the predicted $|d_e|$ values as a function of the alignment measure $\dha$ for Type-I (upper panels) and Type-II (lower panels).
+Looking ahead, the experimental frontier is poised to improve sensitivity by another one to two orders of magnitude.
+The ACME~III collaboration targets the $10^{-31}\,e\cdot\mathrm{cm}$ regime using a cryogenic beam of Thorium Monoxide (ThO)~\cite{ACME:2018yjb}, while the next-generation JILA experiment aims for a similar precision of a few times $10^{-31}\,e\cdot\mathrm{cm}$~\cite{Roussy:2022cmp}.
+Complementing these efforts, the NL-eEDM experiment utilizes Barium Fluoride (BaF) to provide a systematic cross-check with a projected sensitivity between $10^{-31}$ and $10^{-32}\,e\cdot\mathrm{cm}$~\cite{NL-eEDM:2018lno}.
+Achieving these goals will extend the reach of eEDM measurements far beyond the direct search capabilities of the LHC~\cite{Chupp:2014gka,Chupp:2017rkp,EuropwanEDMprojects:2025okn,Pospelov:2025vzj}.

-For Type-I, all viable parameter points (gray) predict a sizable $|d_e|$, respecting a distinct lower bound of approximately $3\times 10^{-32} \,e\cdot\mathrm{cm}$.
-This lower bound is pushed even higher, to $|d_e| \gtrsim 10^{-31} \,e\cdot\mathrm{cm}$, when the large CP violation conditions ($\xiv>0.1$ or $\zttbt>0.2$) are imposed.
-Notably, we find no strong correlation between the magnitude of $|d_e|$ and the size of the CPV measures.
-This implies that a measurable $|d_e|$ is a robust prediction of the Type-I C2HDM, independent of the degree of CP violation.
-Since future experiments like NL-eEDM aim for sensitivities of $\sim 10^{-32}\,e\cdot\mathrm{cm}$~\cite{NL-eEDM:2018lno}, the entire viable parameter space of this model will be decisively probed in the near future.
+Given the current experimental constraints and future prospects, the following questions arise: (i) what underlying mechanisms allow a sizable parameter space to persist despite the stringent JILA eEDM constraint; (ii) what values of $|d_e|$ are predicted across the viable C2HDM parameter space, particularly in regions of maximal CP violation; and (iii) how does $|d_e|$ correlate with the sensitivity of future Higgs precision measurements?